 Resentment kills a fool, and envy slays the simple.
 I myself have seen a fool taking root, but suddenly his house was cursed~ Job 5:2-3 NIV

-The madness began in Charlottesville where a (stupid) white supremacist rally took a violent turn when a twenty-year-old racist activist ran down an anti-racist activist with his car and killed her.
-Donald Trump has (inelegantly and some would say ineptly) condemned the white-supremacist idiocy in Charlottesville several times over the course of the last week.
-Nonetheless, many are convinced he is a racist monster and so is anyone who voted for him.
+The madness began in 2017 where a stupid white supremacist rally took a violent turn when a twenty-year-old racist activist ran down an anti-racist activist with his car and killed her.
+Donald Trump condemned the idiocy in Charlottesville several times.
+Nonetheless, many on both the left and the right were convinced he is a racist monster and so is anyone who voted for him.
+At this point in the game it is clear no amount of reason or evidence will convince them otherwise.

 We have cursed ourselves by refusing to examine our lives and repent of the sin we find there.
 We have cursed our nation and families by callously killing our unborn children in the name of convenience, disregarding our marriage vows and normalizing sexual sin and calling it “progress”.